AlexHovy/people/README.md

 # people

 ## Configs
-- copy `client/example.env` and rename copied version to `.env`
+- Copy `client/example.env` and rename copied version to `.env`
-- copy `Api/appsettings.example.json` and rename copied version to `appsettings.json`
+- Copy `Api/appsettings.example.json` and rename copied version to `appsettings.json`
-- remeber to replace config values
+- Remeber to replace config values

 ## Postman
-You will find a Postman export at `Data/Postman`
+- You will find a Postman export at `Data/Postman`
+- Remember to change the variables in the parent folder

 ## Db Migrations
 ```